 What does it mean if my credit card is written off?

-There are a lot of misconceptions around what “writing off a debt” means.
+There are a lot of misconceptions about what “writing off a debt” means.
 In the situation of a bankruptcy or successful proposal, the debt is considered “written off” so that the consumer doesn’t have to pay it back.
 Outside of an insolvency filing, if a debt is written off by the creditor, it does not remove your obligation to pay this debt.
 Instead, it is a mechanism by the credit card company to get bad debts off of their books.

 Often, these debts are sold to a collection agency, and that agency will collect the debt from you, often with significant interest and fees added.
 They can still call you, sell it to yet another collection agency, or take you to court for collection of the debt.
 This will often result in a judgment against you and the sheriff can then seize assets or garnish wages to satisfy the debt that you owe.